cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 11	ret
 ```

-Each instruction and each argument for any instruction increments the Program Counter (known as PC) by 1.
+Each instruction and each argument for any instruction increment the Program Counter (known as PC) by 1.
 The `call` and `ret` instructions allow implementation of a function stack:
-- `call` instruction acts like a jump instruction and updates the PC and the Frame Pointer (known as `fp`) registers.
+- `call` instruction acts like a jump instruction and updates the PC to a given valur.
-- `ret` resets the value of `fp` to the value prior to the `call` instruction, and jump back and continue the execution of the code following the call instruction.
+- `ret` instruction jump backs just after the `call` instruction and continues the execution of the code.

 We can now decompose how these instructions are executed to understand what this code does:
-- `call rel 3`: this instruction updates the PC and the `fp` to 3 and executes the instruction at this location, which is `call rel 9`.
+- `call rel 3`: this instruction updates the PC to 3 and executes the instruction at this location, which is `call rel 9`.
-- `call rel 9` updates the PC and the `fp` to 9 and executes the instruction at this location.
+- `call rel 9` updates the PC to 9 and executes the instruction at this location.
 - `[ap + 0] = 2, ap++`: `ap` stands for Allocation Pointer, which points to the first memory cell that has not been used by the program so far.
 This means we store the value `2` in `[ap - 1]`, as we applied `ap++` at the end of the line.
 Then, we go to the next line which is `ret`.
-- `ret`: resets the value of `fp` and jumps back to the line after `call rel 9`, so we go to line 4.
+- `ret`: jumps back to the line after `call rel 9`, so we go to line 4.
 - `[ap + 0] = 1, ap++` : we store the value `1` in `[ap]` and we apply `ap++` so that `[ap - 1] = 1`.
 This means we now have `[ap-1] = 1, [ap-2] = 2` and we go to the next line.
 - `[ap + 0] = [ap + -1] + [ap + -2], ap++`: we sum the values `1` and `2` and store the result in `[ap]`, and we apply `ap++` so the result is `[ap-1] = 3, [ap-2] = 1, [ap-3]=2`.
-- `ret`: resets the value of `fp` and jump back to the line after `call rel 3`, so we go to line 2.
+- `ret`: jumps back to the line after `call rel 3`, so we go to line 2.
 - `ret`: last instruction executed as there is no more `call` instruction where to jump right after.
 This is the actual return instruction of the Cairo `main` function.

-Note the pattern of a call instruction followed immediately by a ret instruction.
+Note the pattern of a `call` instruction followed immediately by a `ret` instruction.
 This is a tail recursion, where the return values of the called function are forwarded.

 To summary:
 - `call rel 3` corresponds to the `main` function, which is obviously not inlined.
-- `call rel 9` triggers the call the `not_inlined` function, which returns `2` and actually stores it at the final location `[ap-3]`.
+- `call rel 9` triggers the call the `not_inlined` function, which returns `2` and stores it at the final location `[ap-3]`.
-- The line 4 is the inlined code of the `inlined` function, which returns `1`  and actually stores it at the final location `[ap-2]`.
+- The line 4 is the inlined code of the `inlined` function, which returns `1`  and stores it at the final location `[ap-2]`.
 We clearly see that there is no `call` instruction in this case, because the body of the function is inserted and directly executed.
 - After that, the sum is computed and we ultimately go back to the line 2 which contains the final `ret` instruction that returns the sum, corresponding to the return value of the `main` function.

 It is interesting to note that in both Sierra code and Casm code, the `not_inlined` function will be called and executed before the body of the `inlined` function, even though the Cairo program executes `inlined() + not_inlined()`.